Junius Ho: Political views

+Junius Ho was mentioned by Politico Europe as a pro-government and ultraconservative.

 Opposition to same-sex marriage and LGBTQ+

 Ho has made several controversial statements regarding issues related to the LGBT community.
 In late April 2017, following a lawsuit on government benefits for civil workers who are in a same-sex relationship, Ho said that the legalization of same-sex marriage in Hong Kong would lead to the acceptance of bestiality and incest.
 Ho's remarks were criticized by other LegCo members.
 For instance, Raymond Chan, an openly gay then-member of LegCo, strongly condemned Ho's comments.

 In May 2017, Ho said that a ruling granting marriage benefits to a gay civil servant could lead to "chaos in society" and co-signed a petition asking the government to appeal the decision.
 In April 2018, Ho became the only legislator to vote against the appointments of foreign judges Brenda Hale and Beverley McLachlin to the Court of Final Appeal over their support of same-sex rights, claiming the two opposed traditional family values.

-In June 2021, commenting of Hong Kong's hosting of the Gay Games, Ho said that that people 'should not let gays sideline '"natural people"'.
+In June 2021, commenting of Hong Kong's hosting of the Gay Games, Ho said that people 'should not let gays sideline '"natural people"'.
 He also called the Games “disgraceful”, saying any revenue generated from the event would be “dirty money”.
 He followed up with further homophobic remarks, saying: “It is your business what you do in your own room, but if you go out and do it in public, it’s disgraceful”.

 In February 2022, Ho again criticized same-sex marriage, this time saying it could breach the national security law.
 Ho, in January 2022, similarly brought up the national security law to attack those advocating the "living with Covid" strategy.

+In April 2023, Ho protested against the Gay Games and said "We must think from the perspective of national security and prevent people from using the Gay Games to once again destroy Hong Kong."